 An AMD PDU contains either one complete RLC SDU or one RLC SDU segment.

-NOTE: HARQ reordering is only applicable for AMD PDUs containing RLC SDU segments.

 Editor’s note: FFS if another type of AM RLC data PDU needs to be defined for segmented case, For now, it is assumed here that the same PDU format can be used for both unsegmented and segmented AM RLC data PDUs.
 This section will be updated if the assumption turns out to be incorrect.

 An AM RLC entity delivers/receives the following RLC control PDU: